Hyperelliptic curves, the scanning map, and moments of families of quadratic L-functions: Hyperelliptic curves and computation of Galois action

 the natural BV-algebra structure on the left-hand side is compatible with the Galois action on the right-hand side, when the homology of the framed disk operad $FD$ is given the Galois action which on $H_k(FD(n),\Q_\ell)$ is given by the $k$th power of the cyclotomic character, i.e.\ a pure Tate motive of weight $-2k$. \end{thm}

-\begin{para} As before, we deduce this from the existence of a suitable model of the topological cyclic operad $\{H_g^{n,m}\}$ (see \ \S\ref{hyp operad}) in terms of logarithmic algebraic geometry, and the fact that the framed $E_2$-structure on $\coprod_{g \geq 0} H_g^{0,1}$ can be understood as an instance of this operadic structure.
-Explicitly, we define $\mathsf H_g^{n,m}$ to be the following log stack: the underlying stack is the Abramovich--Corti--Vistoli compactification \cite{acv03} of the moduli space $\H_{g,n,m}$ of genus $g$ hyperelliptic curves with $n$ ordered Weierstrass points and $m$ ordered non-Weierstrass points (none of which are conjugate under the hyperelliptic involution).
-The operadic structure on these spaces is described in \cite{gcovers}.
+\begin{para} As before, we deduce this from the existence of a suitable model of the topological cyclic operad $\{H_g^{n,m}\}$ (see \S\ref{hyp operad}) in terms of logarithmic algebraic geometry, and the fact that the framed $E_2$-structure on $\smash{\coprod_{g \geq 0} H_g^{0,1}}$ can be understood as an instance of this operadic structure.
+Explicitly, we define $\mathsf H_g^{n,m}$ to be the following log stack: the underlying stack is the stack $\smash{\overline{\H}_{g,n,m}}$ from \S\ref{ACV}.
 We give it the log structure induced by the normal crossing boundary divisor, and the zero sections of the $(n+m)$ tangent line bundles at the marked points.
-The spaces $\{\mathsf H_g^{n,m}\}$ form a two-colored cyclic operad in log stacks, and taking Kato--Nakayama spaces gives a model for the operad $\{H_g^{n,m}\}$. \end{para}
+The operadic structure on the underlying stacks is described in \cite{gcovers}.
+To see that the operadic structure and logarithmic structure are compatible, we need to know the analogue of \S\ref{gluing}, i.e.\ that the normal bundle of each gluing map